| |

 Here

-are a sample of typical emails between myself and Millie’s
+are a sample of typical emails between myself and Millie’s owners

 Millie was14 weeks old on my first visit. click